devodo/Logging.Xunit/README.md

 app.Run();
 ```

-Log output can be captured in Xunit tests as follows:
+The application logs can be sent to xUnit test output as follows:

 ```csharp
 public class ExampleTests